cepdnaclk/e19-co226-Database-for-Bank-Management-System/README.md

      2. Then import `data.sql`.

 3. **Access the Landing Page:**
-   - If you're using WAMP and have placed the project files in a folder named 'project-cloned' within the 'www' directory:
+   - If you're using WAMP and have placed the project files in a folder named 'project-cloned' within the 'www' directory (for XAMPP htdocs):
      - Open your browser and type: `localhost/project-cloned`
      - Hit Enter to access the landing page.